Chislehurst (constituency)

 Chislehurst was a parliamentary constituency in what is now the London Borough of Bromley.
 It returned one Member of Parliament (MP) to the House of Commons of the UK Parliament.

 The constituency was created for the 1918 general election, and abolished for the 1997 general election, when it was partly replaced by the new Bromley and Chislehurst constituency.
-From 1885, most of the area of this constituency had been included in the Sevenoaks seat.
+From 1885 to 1918, most of the area of this constituency was included in the Sevenoaks seat.